shayneholmes/vim-redrum/README.md

 ### `g:redrum_message`

   - Type: `String`
-  - Default: `'All work and no play makes Jack a dull boy. '`
+  - Default: `'All work and no play makes Jack a dull boy.'`

   This is the message that will repeat over and over again, in the shape of your text.